dialogs/dialog-botkit-module/readme.md

 | direct_mention | the bot was addressed directly in a channel
 | mention | the bot was mentioned by someone in a message
 | ambient | the message received had no mention of the bot
+| action_event | the user has responded to an action group

 ### User Activity Events:
 | Event | Description